Living on a prayer

 As a writer, I am a Project Involve writing alum at Film Independent.
 I wrote the short film, Saving All My Love, based on my relationship with my mom and sister.
 My first screenplay, Body Count, advanced into the 2022 quarterfinals of the Academy Nicholl Fellowship.
 This comedy feature detailing the challenges of moving back home at age 30 was among 359 scripts accepted from 5,526 submissions.
 I’m also a former TV series fellow at Gotham Film & Media Institute.

-I spend my free time scanning newspaper archives, binging Taylor Sheridan shows, and waiting to blow my retirement on an NSYNC reunion show.
-I aspire to tell very human stories with unintentionally funny protagonists working through later-in-life growing pains.
-Comedy is healing, and it’s the vehicle that drives my imagination.
+I spend my free time scanning newspaper archives, binging A Different World episodes, and waiting to blow my retirement on an NSYNC reunion show.

 Proverbs 3:5-6 is my guiding light.